Anaphylaxis and Food Allergy

 Nutrition consultation to instruct patient on avoiding triggers of food allergy and following an elimination diet, as well as to arrange follow-up.

 What to Tell the Family

 Food allergy, while common, can usually be diagnosed and treated through allergy testing and avoidance of the offending food(s).
 Anaphylaxis may occur with consumption of processed foods that contain hidden allergens, and persons who are predisposed to anaphylactic reactions should carry an injectable form of epinephrine, such as an EpiPen or EpiPen Jr. These medications must be stored properly, renewed annually, and kept available for emergencies.
 Patients and their families should be trained in their use.
-In families with a history of atopy, the risk for food allergy may be reduced by breast-feeding, limiting unnecessary use of antimicrobial products, and early exposure to foods and the outdoors.
+In families with a history of atopy, the risk for food allergy may be reduced by breastfeeding, limiting unnecessary use of antimicrobial products, and early exposure to foods.